 The team with the most points at the end of the game wins, of course.
 See the attached sample packet for how a game progresses, and the styles of questions which we use.

 Questions will reference the history of the arts, sciences, religion, philosophy, language, historical geography, recent history, and even a bit of the history of sports and entertainment.
 Of course, many questions will also reference political, diplomatic, social, and military history too.
 Questions can reference events in the past from all over the world, and from all eras in the past – from ancient Egypt until the present day, so be sure to review some basic information of eras and locations whose histories you might not have covered in your history classes.

 Resources for Training

-Also, see www.quizbowlpackets.com (though this has a heavy US American emphasis and references all subjects) and our past questions from the USA.
-Please note that the questions you’ll find here are considerably more difficult and US American history-focused than the questions we intend on using in Asia.
+Please also see NAQT’s (National Academic Quiz Tournaments) “You gotta know” pages and the History Channel’s Ultimate History Quiz.
+Also, see www.quizbowlpackets.com (though this has a heavy US American emphasis and references all subjects) and our past questions (the link is to high school level questions only) from the USA.
+Please note that the questions you’ll find here are often more difficult and US American history-focused than the questions we intend on using in Asia.